 The Study Center may be noisy.
-If it gets too noisy for any student, the student may ask it to be quarter or can seek out a quieter location on campus (such as the PIU L:ibrary).
-Eating, drinking, and socializing is encouraged.
+If it gets too noisy for any student, the student may ask it to be quarter or can seek out a quieter location on campus (such as the PIU Library).
+Eating, drinking, and socializing are encouraged.
 Group study time is encouraged.

 The Study Center staff is here to help you.
-You may come ask any question.
-Mostly, we know about computer, but we are not limited to helping you with computer problems, email problems, or Distance Education access.
+You may come to ask any questions.
+Mostly, we know about computers, but we are not limited to helping you with computer problems, email problems, or Distance Education access.
 Forget a password?
 Come to see us.
-Is a website OK?
+Is a website, OK?
 We can help you evaluate this.